soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

 The export list can be omitted if you want to export everything defined in the module, but we don't.
-We will list exactly the functions and type we want to export.
+We will list exactly the functions and types we want to export.
 This will give us control on how people can use our tiny library.

 We will create a new source file named `Html.hs` and add the following